 ✨ Pro tip

-Check every morning which products expire within 48 hours and immediately make a daily special or special dish from them.
-This way you sell at normal price instead of at a discount.
+Check every morning which products expire within 72 hours and immediately create daily specials featuring them.
+You'll sell at regular prices instead of steep discounts.

 Calculate this yourself?